 Collagen’s gut health benefits

-Nutritionally speaking, adding a scoop of collagen into your daily routine is pretty comparable to drinking a cup of bone broth!
+Nutritionally speaking, adding a scoop of collagen into your daily routine is pretty comparable to drinking a cup of bone broth for leaky gut!

 If you check out the nutrition label on the side of a collagen peptides container, you’ll likely notice there’s an entire profile of amino acid levels listed per serving.
 (Amino acids are the building blocks of protein.)